Skip to content Skip to footer

-Long before medieval and modern history chronicled this richly diversified tapestry of cultures and empires in Africa, Igboland, as it is popularly known, formed part of the southeastern region of Nigeria and was indeed one of the cradles of early human development.
-Recent groundbreaking research through the African Genome Variation Project has been able to shed new light on the ancient origins of the Igbo people.
-This research shows that, for tens of thousands of years, the Igbo have certainly been among the first human populations in the region.
+Long before Ancient and modern history recorded Africa’s diverse cultures and empires, Igboland, in what is now southeastern Nigeria, was one of the birthplaces of early human development.
+Recent research from the African Genome Variation Project has revealed new information about the ancient origins of the Igbo people.
+This research shows that the Igbo have lived in the region for tens of thousands of years and were among the first human populations there.

-Results from the AGVP show evidence of ancient hunter-gatherer ancestry among a number of African populations, including the Igbo.
-As a matter of fact, the study revealed evidence of Khoisan ancestry as far as 9,000 years ago.
-This genetic evidence is very indicative of the fact that the Igbo had been indigenous to their native homeland for at least a couple of thousand years.
-In another important genetic study, the date of the Y chromosome haplogroup E-M2 common among Igbo people was estimated to have diverged around approximately 39,300 years ago.
+Results from the AGVP show evidence of ancient hunter-gatherer ancestry among several African populations, including the Igbo.
+The study revealed evidence of Khoisan ancestry as far as 9,000 years ago.
+This genetic evidence indicates that the Igbo had been indigenous to their native homeland for at least a couple of thousand years.
+In another important genetic study, the Y chromosome haplogroup E-M2 date common among Igbo people was estimated to have diverged around approximately 39,300 years ago.
 The estimated dates for the ancestral record of the Igbo people were about 37,350 BC, way before the rise of most known civilizations.

 Archaeological Discoveries in Igboland

 One of the major genetic markers characterizing Igbo ancestry is represented by the E-M2 haplogroup, its subclade E1b1a1a1f1a, otherwise called YCC E1b1a7.
 This genetic signature, marked by markers M191/P86, is extremely frequent in the entire nation of Nigeria, and also very high frequencies are found in Gabon, Cameroon, and Congo.
-Among the Igbo people themselves, this haplogroup has been detected in 54.3% of test subjects.
+This haplogroup has been detected in 54.3% of test subjects among the Igbo people.
 Indeed, almost equally high frequencies are also reported in other populations in Nigeria, the Annang, Ibibio, and Efik.
-Some estimates place the time to the origin for these groups at ca. 39,300 years ago, while shared genetic ancestry coalescence happened around 15,700 years ago.
+Some estimates place the origin of these groups at ca. 39,300 years ago, while shared genetic ancestry coalescence happened around 15,700 years ago.

 The Igbo Ukwu Culture and Early Igbo Life

-Evidence from both archaeological and linguistic sources shows that Igboland was inhabited by foragers as early as the Middle Stone Age-8000 BC-3000 BC.
+Evidence from archaeological and linguistic sources shows that foragers inhabited Igboland as early as the Middle Stone Age-8000 BC-3000 BC.
 These early inhabitants probably migrated across the region, following well-trod elephant paths through the dense tropical rainforests.
-The first zones of human habitation would have been riverbanks, lakesides, and coastal areas, providing access to both forest and aquatic resources.
+The first human habitation zones would have been riverbanks, lakesides, and coastal areas, providing access to forest and aquatic resources.
 Oral traditions, such as the account by the Nri people of their mythological founder Eri descending from the sky, give small glimpses into this era, when the land was mostly unmanaged by human beings and plants like yams had not yet been domesticated.

 Tools and Survival of Ancient Igbo Foragers

 Early tools among the Igbo people are simple but highly effective.
-The acheulian hand axes, as known in Igbo as “`“, were used in hunting, working wood, and skinning animals.
-Sharpened sticks-what in Igbo they call “mbazi”-they use for digging out wild yams and cocoyams.
+The Acheulian hand axes were used in hunting, working wood, and skinning animals.
+Sharpened sticks-what in Igbo they call “mbazi”-were used for digging out wild yams and cocoyams.
 Down at the rivers, fishing communities make full use of nets and bamboo rafts to subsist.
-These tools, besides deep ecological knowledge, have allowed the ancestors of the Igbo to succeed in their environments for thousands of years.
+Besides deep ecological knowledge, these tools have allowed the ancestors of the Igbo to succeed in their environments for thousands of years.

 Genetic Insights and Ancient Hunter-Gatherer Admixture